 STAGE 2 MEDITATION - WATER

-Transformation of the Lower Psychic
+Transformation of the Psycho-Cognitive

 PHILOSOPHY & KNOWLEDGE OF STAGE 2

-Biologists refer to our human body as an animal body because we have the same instinctual nature and primal drives (survival, sexual, and power drives) as the beasts of the jungle.
+Biologists refer to our human body as an animal body because we have the same instinctual nature and primal drives (survival, sexual, and power drives) as the creatures of the jungle.
 These drives and bodily urges exert a tremendous motivational force on the physical body and how it lives, responds, and behaves.
 Were it not for these drives, humans would be completely passive and uninspired to do anything.
 The recognition and management of these primal forces and urges is the focus of Stage 1 meditation.

 In our unique human situation, we occupy a physical body that is miraculously infused with higher intelligence which emanates and is expressed through the mind, the heart, and the nervous system.
-However, while the primal drives and instincts of the body remain constant in a living human, the degree of functioning intelligence varies widely from person to person.
+However, while the primal drives and instincts of the body remain constant in a living human, the degree of psychological stability and functioning intelligence varies widely from person to person.
 Unfortunately, for a large portion of the people on the planet, the animal instinctual nature completely rules their life which overrides or veils the connection they have with higher intelligence.

 These varying degrees of being conscious – from primitive to civilized – have existed throughout history.
 As an example, Rome was at its pinnacle as the highest civilization the world had known when primitive tribes from the north invaded and destroyed what higher intelligence in humanity had created.
 Today there exists in the world the same disparity between primitive, instinctually-driven humans and those humans who favor a civilized society.